telefonicaid/iot-activation/docs/RaspberryPi_HAT.md

 18. On the thing's **Details** page, in the left navigation panel, choose **Interact**.
 Make a note of the REST API endpoint.
 You need it to connect to your device shadow.
 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Interact.png)
-19. Now choose **Security**.hoose the certificate that you created earlier.
+19. Now select **Security**, and choose the certificate that you created earlier.
 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Security.png)
 20. In Actions, choose Attach policy
 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Security_Policy.png)